The 3T’s to prevent the spread of STD's

 Sexually Transmitted Diseases are not Discriminatory.
 Prevention is Best.

-STD Screenings are available at Holmes County Health Dept. Monday through Friday.
+STD Screenings are available at Holmes County Health Department Monday through Friday.
 Scheduled appointments are preferred to help decrease your wait time.
 All services are confidential and you are required to return for your test results.
 No results will be given over the phone.

 Fees for these services are based on a sliding-fee scale according to income.